TOMToolkit/tom_base/docs/examples.rst

 ALeRCE TOM
 ~~~~~~~~~~

-The `ALeRCE TOM <https://tom.alerce.online/>`__ is used by the ALeRCE team to submit follow-up observations on ZTF targets from the ALeRCE broker module, which uses the `ALeRCE Database API <http://alerce.science/services/ztf-db-api/>`__.
+The `ALeRCE TOM <https://tom.alerce.online/>`__ is used by the ALeRCE team to submit follow-up observations on ZTF targets from the ALeRCE data service module, which uses the `ALeRCE Database API <http://alerce.science/services/ztf-db-api/>`__.

 ANTARES TOM
 ~~~~~~~~~~~

-The `ANTARES TOM <https://tom.antares.noirlab.edu/>`__ is built by the ANTARES team to connect to the `ANTARES alert broker <https://antares.noirlab.edu/>`__ via the ANTARES broker module.
+The `ANTARES TOM <https://tom.antares.noirlab.edu/>`__ is built by the ANTARES team to connect to the `ANTARES alert broker <https://antares.noirlab.edu/>`__ via the ANTARES data service module.
 In addition, the ANTARES TOM can gather public light curves from ZTF and spectra from TNS for each target in an automatic and programmatic manner (see `example notebook <https://github.com/lchjoel1031/ANTARES/blob/main/ANTARES-TOM-API.ipynb>`__).